 Update: position open, currently below the 9.366 stop-loss

-Update: took a minor short on AUD/JPY at 87.3; closed position early at +15% of required margin due to change in retail positioning.
+Update: took a minor short on AUD/JPY at 87.3; closed position early due to change in retail positioning; gain on trade +15.4% of required margin.

 Fed rhetoric is that rate hikes are not likely to happen in the relative future (relative to what exactly?).
 This is the type of FedSpeak that throws an anchor around the dollar.
 The dollar losing value buoyed up commodity prices resulting in higher demand for the commodity currencies (aud, cad, nok, nzd, etc…).
 I will be keeping an eye out for the wave two pullback.